-As part of its environmental management system, the Corporation carries out Environmental Compliance Audits ("ECA") with external environmental auditors at least once every three years at the manufacturing sites with higher potential risk.
-The most recent ECAs were performed in fiscal year 2017 at 7 manufacturing sites.
+As part of its environmental management system, the Corporation carries out Environmental Compliance Audits ("ECA") with external environmental auditors at least once every three years at all its manufacturing sites.
+The most recent ECAs were performed in calendar year 2017 at 7 manufacturing sites.
 No non-compliance items reported in the ECA's represented unusual risks to the operations of the Corporation.
 Three manufacturing plants of the Corporation are considered to be of higher potential environmental risk, due to the nature of their operations, which include various plating and chemical processes.
 These plants are audited on a yearly basis.
 The management of the Corporation is confident that it has taken all appropriate actions to maintain the level of risk within acceptable limits at all its manufacturing plants.